e12exp/go4/Readme.txt

 Then make all.

 Adapt the example
-Most probably you will change TXXXParam to keep useful parameters.
+Most probably you will change CalifaParam to keep useful parameters.
-Definitely you will change TXXXProc to create your histograms, conditions, pictures, and finally write your analysis function BuildEvent.
+Definitely you will change CalifaProc to create your histograms, conditions, pictures, and finally write your analysis function BuildEvent.
 If you need to fill data in output event, please consider Go4Example1Step example.